srid/neuron/doc/Guide/Creating and Editing zettels.md

 neuron new -e
 ```

 Do not forget to link your new zettel to the rest of your Zettelkasten.
-See [[linking]].
+See [[Linking]].

 ## Opening a Zettel by title